dimi309/small3d/README.md

 This is a free, open source, minimalistic 3D framework for the C++ programmer who would like to make games for PCs using a minimal set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ code to do the rest.
-It works on Windows, Linux and MacOS* and supports Visual Studio, gcc (even MinGW) and clang for compilation.
+It works on Windows and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
+It should also work on MacOS, at least it used to.
+But since I no longer have an Apple computer, MacOS support will probably degrade over time.

 It helps you by providing you with cross-platform rendering code based on glfw and OpenGL that can render Wavefront models, animate them as frames, map